GHG Net-zero in the product life cycle

 Carbon Neutrality Strategy Roadmap

-The Carbon Neutrality Strategy Roadmap is an action implementation plan designed to help us achieve our target of reducing plant CO2 emissions by 50% (compared to FY2020 levels) by the year 2030.
-It was designed with consideration of the actual conditions on the ground across our five global regions of Japan, the Americas, China, Asia & Oceania, and Europe & Africa.
-Working together with each region, we are working to examine which improvement items can, or should be implemented globally, and are promoting activities that contribute to the realization of our CO2 target.
+The Carbon Neutrality Strategy Roadmap is an action implementation plan designed to help us achieve our target of reducing plant GHG emissions by 50% (compared to FY2020 levels) by the year 2030.
+It was designed with consideration of the actual conditions on the ground across our five global regions of Japan, the Americas, China, Asia, and Europe & Africa.
+Working together with each region, we are working to examine which improvement items can, or should be implemented globally, and are promoting activities that contribute to the realization of our GHG target.

-Going forward, the entire Toyota Boshoku group will continue to take action, and engage in activities that help reduce CO2 emissions.
+Going forward, the entire Toyota Boshoku group will continue to take action, and engage in activities that help reduce GHG emissions.

-Reduce CO2 emissions in the life cycle of Toyota Boshoku products by reducing weights
+Reduce GHG emissions in the life cycle of Toyota Boshoku products by reducing weights

 Click here to learn more about Toyota Boshoku’s efforts to create door trims with high impact resistance and lower weight.